Leunsel/CheatEngineLua/docs/Manifold-SigMaker.md

 ManifoldSigMaker:Find()                      -- ask, scan, go there
 ManifoldSigMaker:Find("48 8B ? ? ?
 66")      -- the same without the prompt
-ManifoldSigMaker:Scan("48 8B ? ? ?
-66")      -- the addresses, no prompt, picker or jump
+ManifoldSigMaker:ShowHit(2)                  -- line 2 of the open list of hits, like a click ManifoldSigMaker:CloseHits()                 -- close that list ManifoldSigMaker:Scan("48 8B ? ? ?
+66")      -- the addresses, no prompt, list or jump
 ManifoldSigMaker:Goto("game.exe+1A2B")       -- just the memory view

 ManifoldSigMaker:SetMaskDisplacement(false)